 - Tax Responsibilities — In the eyes of the IRS, “short-term rentals” shouldn’t go beyond 14 days in a year.
 If it does, you’ll need to file it properly.
 FYI, Airbnb automatically sends tax forms documenting all income to the IRS, so if you skip your tax responsibilities, don’t be surprised if you’ll still get a letter from the federal agency.

-- Less income – Unfortunately, making your place available to guests for only a limited time also means you’d receive less income.
-If you’re only looking for extra cash, then this could be the solution for you, but if you need this rental space to help with expenses monthly, short-term rentals may not help that much.
+- Less income — Unfortunately, making your place available to guests for only a limited time also means you’d receive less income.
+If you’re only looking for some side cash, then this could be the solution for you, but if you need this rental space to help with expenses monthly, short-term rentals may not help that much.

 A Word about Renting Your Home Furnished vs. Unfurnished